demonzver/assignment/README.md

 │
 └── scripts/
     ├── run_repo_loader.sh      # adds new repositories to DuckDB
-    ├── run_collector.sh        # collects commits for both new repos and updates existing ones └── run_restore.sh          # restores the workspace to a given commit’s before/after state
+    ├── run_collector.sh        # collects commits for both new repos and updates existing ones, limit on the number of repositories per run, latest and most starred ones are processed first (~window)
+    └── run_restore.sh          # restores the workspace to a given commit’s before/after state
 ```